foo-software/react-lazy-offscreen-image/README.md

 # `@foo-software/react-lazy-offscreen-image`

 > **React Lazy Offscreen Image** exports a lazy loading React component to display a background image when in the viewport and the image is loaded.
-When analyzing website performance with tools like [Lighthouse](https://developers.google.com/web/tools/lighthouse/) for example, often an opportunity for improvement is to load images below the fold on demand - asynchronously.
-[Lighthouse documentation explains offscreen image performance metric](https://developers.google.com/web/tools/lighthouse/audits/offscreen-images) in detail.
+When analyzing website performance with tools like [Lighthouse](https://developers.google.com/web/tools/lighthouse/) for example, often we find an opportunity for improvement in loading images below the fold, on demand - asynchronously.
+[Lighthouse documentation explains the offscreen image performance metric](https://developers.google.com/web/tools/lighthouse/audits/offscreen-images) in detail.
 This component provides lazy loading of images as an element with a backround image, when the user has scrolled it into the browser viewport.
 This technique is known as "lazy loading".

 ## Install